 19.)
 Axolotls hunt their prey through special sensory organs located in their gills and fins.
 They don’t have good vision, so rather than depend on their ability to see their environment, they respond to things like movement and pressure in the water to find their way around and to hunt.

 20.)
-These incredible animals may look like they have a permanent smile on their face, but they are not only aggressive towards one another, they will also cannibalize each other.
-How about that, Clarice?
+These incredible animals may look like they have a permanent smile on their face, but they are not only defensive towards one another, they will also cannibalize each other.
+How about that for being anti-neighborly?

 Now a Short Axolotl Video!